Accretion disc winds in X-ray binaries: Theoretical wind models and numerical simulations

-The behaviour and mass loss rate of thermal winds is strongly related the thermal instability of photoionised plasma produce by X-ray illumination.
+where $R_{\rm g} = GM/c^2$ and $T_{\rm IC, 8} = T_{\rm IC}/10^8$ \citep{Begelman1983, Done2018}].
+More accurate estimates (see below) show that the wind can be launched at $\sim 0.2R_{\rm IC}$, but this is still a large radius, at which the sound speed is modest, leading to relatively low wind velocities (i.e. up to $\sim$ a few thousand \kms).
+The behaviour and mass-loss rate of thermal winds are closely linked to the thermal structure of photoionised plasma under X-ray illumination, including the effects of thermal instability.
+As we will discuss below, this relation is complex, since the equilibrium curve -- which depends sensitively on the illuminating SED and the properties of the gas -- shapes the thermodynamic conditions from which the wind is launched.

 Fig.~\ref{fig:TEC} illustrates the incident SEDs for typical hard (blue, $T_{\rm IC}\sim 10^8$~K) and soft (black, $T_{\rm IC}\sim 10^7$~K) state BH LMXBs, with its corresponding thermal equilibrium (heating=cooling) curve to determine the resulting gas temperature for different illuminating X-ray flux $F_x=L/4\pi R^2$ (right).
 This is calculated using photoionised plasma codes, such as {\sc cloudy} \citep{Gunasekera2023, Ferland2017} and {\sc xstar} \citep{Kallman2001}, as the cooling processes include atomic processes such as lines and recombination radiation as well as bremsstrahlung and Compton scattering.
 Thus, cooling is dependent on metallicity and density, so here we assume solar abundances and that the gas is at constant pressure, $P_{\rm gas}$.
 The most physically revealing way to show the behaviour is to plot the gas temperature, $T$, not simply versus flux, but rather versus the pressure ionisation parameter $\Xi=P_{\rm rad}/P_{\rm gas}$.
 Radiation pressure is simply $F_{\rm x}/c=L_{\rm x}/(4\pi R^2 c)$ while gas pressure is $nkT$.
 Hence, in c.g.s. units:

 where $\xi (=L_{\rm x}/nR^2$; Eq. \ref{eq:xi}) is the more usual density version of the photoionisation parameter.

 \FigTEC